doxout/stractory/README.md

 memory, streams and event emitters.

 Unlike redis, there is no single channel through which all messages pass.
-Instead there is a single registry (the stractory) which only assigns and keeps track what actors run on what worker process.
+Instead there is a single registry (the stractory) which only assigns and keeps track which actor runs on which worker process.
 All other communication is between workers and client processes.

-Instead giving separate jobs to separate processes we simply run generic workers and stractory will automatically spread our actors across all of them.
+Finally, instead of giving separate jobs to separate processes we simply run generic workers and stractory will automatically spread our actors across all of them.

 Some good actor examples: